Canon 1D versus Canon 1D Mark III

 - More modern: Reflects 5 years and 4 months of technical progress since the 1D launch.

 If the count of individual advantages (bullet points above) is taken as a guide, the 1D Mark III is the clear winner of the contest (8 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1D or the 1D Mark III.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The full reviews are available by clicking on the site logo in the table header.

 |Canon 1D (⇒ rgt)||-||HiRec||-||-||-||2001||6,499||discont.||check|